osg-htc/docs/docs/other/install-voms.md

 Unfortunately, there is no way of testing this except with an installed GUMS server which this document does not address.

-See <a href="/bin/view/Trash/ReleaseDocumentationInstallConfigureAndManageGUMS" class="twikiLink">Install Configure and Manage GUMS</a> for more information.
+See the [GUMS install guide](../security/install-gums) for more information.

 Removing a VO
 -------------------------------------------------------